stalkerz379/markdown_editor/README.md

 The new-line formatter does not require text input.

-Plain, bold, italic, and inline-code formatters require only text input, and should not add an extra space or line break at the end:
+`Plain, bold, italic, and inline-code formatters` require only text input, and should **not add an extra space or line break at the end**:
 >Text: > Some text

+Headers require a level and text.
+A level is a number from 1 to 6.
+Don't forget to check it too: if it is out of bounds, print the corresponding error: `The level should be within the range of 1 to 6`.
+Also, remember that a heading automatically adds a new line in the end.

+>Level: > 4
+>Text: > Hello World!

 ## Stage 5: Save the results
 ### Description